vivekimsit/object-oriented-javascript/README.md

   this.loc++;
 };

-// But here are writing `move` at many places.
+// But here we are writing `move` at many places.

 var Car = function(loc) {
   var obj = {loc: loc};